Junior corner from Miami, Fla.

-Dan O'Brien is in his second year at the Naval Academy and in his first season coaching the defensive backs with Keith Jones.
-Last year, O'Brien coached the outside linebackers with Justin Davis.
+Dan O’Brien is in his third year coaching at the Naval Academy and his second coaching the secondary.

 Navy finished the 2014 season with an 8-5 record, qualified for a bowl game for the 11th time in the last 12 years, won a bowl game for just the ninth time in school history (beat San Diego State, 17-16, in the Poinsettia Bowl), won a bowl game in back-to-back years for the second time in school history and defeated Army for a series-record 13th consecutive year.